keptn/keptn.github.io/content/docs/install/upgrade/index.md

 1. Back up your Keptn instance, following
    [Keptn's backup instructions](../../0.19.x/operate/backup_and_restore)
 1. Make sure you are connected to the Kubernetes cluster where Keptn is installed.
-1. Fetch your current Helm values with the follwoing command:
+1. Fetch your current Helm values into a file with the follwoing command:

    ```
    helm get values -n <your-keptn-namespace> <your-keptn-release-name> \